quartzjer/newline-json/README.md

 but instead of streaming valid JSON arrays, it streams new-line separated JSON objects.

+**It requires browserify 3.x from 0.1 upwards, versions 0.0.x are compatible with browserify 2.x.**

 ## Example

 If you have a readable stream like

 ```js
 var n = 100;